Practical 3: Classification¶

 The next step is to evaluate the performance of the logistic regression model.

 11. Print the classification report and the the confusion matrix calling the appropriate functions (classification_report() and confusion_matrix()).
 Print also the accuracy and the f1-score.
+All those functions take as arguments the actual test labels and the predictions

 Hint: If we are interested in one particular metric and we do not need the whole classification report, then there are individual functions to call (e.g., accuracy_score will print the accuracy)